Maximum Security moved from Jason Servis after indictments - WHIZ News

-Owner Gary West is removing all of his horses from Jason Servis’ barn after the trainer was indicted on multiple accounts of administering illegal substances and performance-enhancing drugs.
+Owner Gary West is removing all of his horses from Jason Servis’ barn after the trainer was indicted on multiple counts of administering illegal substances and performance-enhancing drugs.

 That includes 3-year-old champion Maximum Security, who crossed the finish line first at the 2019 Kentucky Derby before being disqualified for interference.
 Now 4, he has won four of his five high-profile races, including the Feb.
 29 Saudi Cup, which at $10 million is the world’s richest horse race.